dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 ### Rolling Back Application Databases

 To [roll back your application database](./database-management.md#database-schema-management), run `npx dbos-cloud app rollback`.
-This command works analagously to `deploy`, but instead of running `npx dbos-sdk migrate`, it runs [`npx dbos-sdk rollback`](../api-reference/cli.md#npx-dbos-sdk-rollback) to execute the rollback commands defined in your [configuration file](../api-reference/configuration.md#database).
+This command works analagously to `deploy`, but instead of running `npx dbos migrate`, it runs [`npx dbos rollback`](../api-reference/cli.md#npx-dbos-rollback) to execute the rollback commands defined in your [configuration file](../api-reference/configuration.md#database).
 It then updates your application code.

 ### Monitoring and Debugging Applications